shettyprithvi/Data-Cleaning-using-pandas-of-Ebolas-dataset/README.md

-# Data-Cleaning-using-pandas-of-Ebolas-dataset
+# Sentiment-analysis-Ebolas

-This involves cleaning and merging of the massive dataset of Ebola disease using Pandas package of Python
+Find the social drivers of Ebola disease using text mining